Dems challenge 3 Michigan GOP governor candidates' petitions

 Complaints were lodged Tuesday with the Board of State Canvassers over petitions submitted by ex-Detroit Police Chief James Craig, businessman Perry Johnson and Tudor Dixon, the former host of a conservative TV news show.
-A super PAC tied to Dixon filed a separate challenge against Craig, who faces the most serious allegations and is among 10 Republicans who turned in signatures by last week's deadline.
+Michigan Strong, a super PAC tied to Dixon, filed a separate challenge alleging fraud against Craig, who has led in polling and is among 10 Republicans who turned in signatures by last week's deadline.
+The primary winner will face Democratic Gov. Gretchen Whitmer in the fall.

-The Democratic-drafted complaint alleges that at least eight of Craig's circulators engaged in a forging technique known as “round-robining” — when a small group of people signs names and addresses in turn, one per sheet, using a voter list.
-More than 6,900 of his 21,000-plus signatures were obtained that way and should be invalidated, according to the filing.
+The Democratic-drafted complaint alleges that at least eight of Craig's circulators engaged in a forging technique known as “round-robining” — in which a small group of people fakes signatures across multiple petition sheets using a list of real voters.
+Various signers mix in their writing styles in an attempt to fake authenticity.

 People are also reading…